Skip to content

 using System;

-// Abstract base — owns the ALGORITHM (the pipeline order).
+// Abstract base — owns the ALGORITHM (the fixed pipeline sequence).

-// Subclasses own the STEPS (the individual implementations).
+// Subclasses own the STEPS (the domain-specific implementations).

 abstract class ReportGenerator